Yale-BIM/f21-assignments/assignment-1/README.md

 [http://wiki.ros.org/noetic/Installation/Ubuntu](http://wiki.ros.org/noetic/Installation/Ubuntu).
 If you get an error from Ubuntu about failing to verify the public key for the ROS ppa repository, update your key as indicated in [this post](https://answers.ros.org/question/325039/apt-update-fails-cannot-install-pkgs-key-not-working/).

+   > Note that we have also included an example script called `install_ros_noetic.sh` within this repository to show you the key commands that you need to run to install ROS in Ubuntu 20.04.

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitHub](http://www.github.com) repository, as explained in